micdoh/XLRON/docs/quickstart.md

 ## Example commands

-All of the commands shown here make use of flags to define the environment and training parameters.
+All the commands shown here make use of flags to define the environment and training parameters.
 For a full list of flags and their descriptions, see the [Commandline Flags](flags_reference.md).

 ---
 ### Training runs